 Most conduits achieve high ratings by virtue of liquidity and other support facilities provided by commercial banks typically rated by us.
-Liquidity funding is generally limited by the amount of performing assets.
-As long as the amount of performing assets is greater than the amount of ABCP outstanding, liquidity will be available to repay ABCP.
+Liquidity funding is typically available to cover insufficient funds needed to repay ABCP obligations, and in some cases limited by the amount of performing assets.
 Therefore, the rating for the ABCP issued by a conduit is highly dependent on the rating of the liquidity and support provider.